activenode/sketch-poc/README.md

 - Depending on your needs I could surely add type safety through TypeScript
 - Caching (apollo?)
 - Abstracting to custom hooks if needed
-- In a real world application I would not fetch all data at once
+- In a real world application I would not fetch all data at once but since Apollo caches it anyways we can safely just use one query hook here.
 - using commitlint with commit hooks to enforce a message format